kozodoi/website/_pages/p3_research.md

 ## Reviews

-I have been acting as an expert reviewer at the following outlets:
+I have been acting as an expert reviewer at the following academic outlets:

 - [European Journal of Operational Research](https://www.journals.elsevier.com/european-journal-of-operational-research)
 - [Decision Support Systems](https://www.journals.elsevier.com/decision-support-systems)